 Indoor cats enjoy a pretty cushy life, but let’s be real—staying home all the time can get boring.
 Cat enrichment is essential to keep cats engaged, active, and happy!
 Here’s how to get started.

-Enrichment is a term that describes how we can add stimuli to an animal’s environment that cater to their natural instincts to hunt, forage, and more.
-Enrichment activities contribute to an animal’s physical and emotional wellbeing, and are essential for any animal kept in captivity.
-This care technique first became popular in zoos, and pet owners are learning that enrichment can be just as valuable for our pets as it is for lions and tigers.
+Enrichment is a term that describes how we can add stimuli to an animal’s environment that caters to their natural instincts to hunt, forage, and more.
+Enrichment activities contribute to an animal’s physical and emotional wellbeing, and are essential for any animal—not just those kept in captivity.
+Though this care technique first became popular in zoos, pet owners are learning that enrichment can be just as valuable for our pets as it is for lions and tigers.

-There are three types of enrichment that your cat needs to thrive.
-Combine all three and your cat will be entertained, mentally stimulated, and all-around happier.
+There are three types of enrichment that your cat needs to thrive: environmental, social, and cognitive.
+All three are essential to keeping you cat entertained, mentally stimulated, and all-around happier.
 Who doesn’t like the sound of that?

 Environmental Enrichment

-Cats in the outdoors get environmental enrichment as they explore the world.
-Every new rock to climb, plant to sniff, and squirrel to chase keeps them on their toes.
-Indoor cat enrichment requires continually adding new, exciting things to your cat’s environment to let them experience that same journey of discovery every day.
+Outdoor cats experience environmental enrichment as they explore the world around them.
+With every new rock to climb, plant to sniff, and squirrel to chase, outdoor cats keep on their toes.
+For indoor cats, enrichment requires continually adding new, exciting things to your cat’s environment to let them experience that same journey of discovery.

 Cat Toys